AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 1% Lows down, average framerate up again, definitely a pattern emerging here.

-A slight stutter as you load into the game is quickly forgotten by Afterburner as the frames are counted, within half a lap the 1% low and even 0.1% is all locked at the 75 fps framecap.
+There’s a slight stutter as you load into the game, but it’s quickly forgotten once Afterburner starts counting frames.
+Within half a lap, the 1% low — and even the 0.1% low is locked at the 75 FPS frame cap.

-This probably didn’t need testing to be honest as the A8 gave the same.
-Still, it’s a fun game so and I wanted to see what Afterburner had to say.
+This probably didn’t need testing, to be honest, as the A8 behaved the same.
+Still, it’s a fun game, and I wanted to see what Afterburner had to say.

 Back to running about in Oblivion and, in a familiar story the 1% low performance has dropped whilst average framerate has improved.